ArduPilot/ardupilot_wiki/common/source/docs/common-paramosd.rst

 selected inflight, the screen allows display only.
 This allows live monitoring of automatic parameter adjustments, i.e. when performing autotune procedures or automatic servo trims.

+.. note:: For systems not using an actual OSD, as when using CRSF with no OSD or DJI OSD, and running OpenTX transmitters with CRSF configuration script, setting :ref:`OSD_TYPE<OSD_TYPE>` =3 (MSP), will allow the OpenTX CRSF script on the transmitter to change these parameters.

 Menu navigation
 ===============